AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Assemble a multi-disciplinary team

-An AI CoE should contain technical experts, such as, data scientists and engineers, as well as business executives and leaders from departments that will adopt AI use cases.
+An AI CoE should contain technical experts, such as data scientists and engineers, as well as business executives and leaders from departments who will adopt AI use cases.
 Moreover, IT and cybersecurity experts are also crucial to help integrate new technologies into existing structures and to ensure the security of new systems.

 Evaluate the impact of the center periodically

 Establishing KPIs and other metrics for AI initiatives would enable organizations to measure the impact of the CoE.
-It is important to be able to link AI initiatives and their business impact in terms of organizational efficiency, revenue, time and cost savings.
+It is important to link AI initiatives and their business impact in terms of organizational efficiency, revenue, time, and cost savings.

 Such assessments would help organizations evaluate their progress with AI against the above metrics and specifically pinpoint the areas that need improvement.